|

 enough room in his bed with Alice there and everything.

-Sheila Reller would not go away.
+away.
 Her name was in the paper and on

 the radio the rest of the summer.
 She was going to be charged with